 - The Hispanic population in the United States has grown by 60 per cent in just one decade.

-- At present there are 35,5 million Hispanics, representing 12,5 per cent of the total population.
+- At present there are over 37 million Hispanics in the U.S., representing 11 per cent of the total population.

 - The study of Spanish helps with the understanding of English grammar.

 - Studying Spanish helps students expand their vocabulary.